Phobos-developers/Phobos/docs/New-or-Enhanced-Logics.md

 ### LimboDelivery

-- Super Weapons can now deliver off-map buildings that act as if they were on the field.
+- Superweapons can now deliver off-map buildings that act as if they were on the field.
-  - `LimboDelivery.Types` is the list of BuildingTypes that will be created when the Super Weapons fire.
-Super Weapon Type and coordinates do not matter.
+  - `LimboDelivery.Types` is the list of BuildingTypes that will be created when the Superweapons fire.
+Superweapon `Type` and coordinates do not matter.
   - `LimboDelivery.IDs` is the list of numeric IDs that will be assigned to buildings.
 Necessary for LimboKill to work.

 - Created buildings are not affected by any on-map threats.
-The only way to remove them from the game is by using a Super Weapon with LimboKill set.
+The only way to remove them from the game is by using a Superweapon with `LimboKill.IDs` set.
   - `LimboKill.Affects` sets which houses are affected by this feature.
   - `LimboKill.IDs` lists IDs that will be targeted.
 Buildings with these IDs will be removed from the game instantly.